manishbhima/DATA690_Data_Visulaization_Statistics/Assignment_01/Resume.md

    > *Linkedin profile - https://www.linkedin.com/in/arthi-komma-07874b1b9*

 - ***Career Objective***
    > *With a passion for delivering valuable data through analytical functions and data retrieval methods.
-Committed to helping companies advance by helping them to    achieve
+Committed to helping companies advance by helping them to    develop strategic plans using predective modelling and findings.*